RP-CET/python_07-08_Oct2021/README.md

-# Introductory Programming Using Python (10-11 June 2021)
+# Introductory Programming Using Python (07-08 Oct 2021)

 Course materials are contained in this repository